cyrozap/mediatek-lte-baseband-re/General-Notes.md

   and hardware accelerators for AES, SHA, MD5, RC4, DES, CRC32, DMA, etc.
 * GCU: GPRS Cipher Unit.
 An accelerator for cryptographic ciphers used in some GSM protocols.
+* HIF: Host Interface.
+This is the interface between the SoC and the Connectivity (WLAN/BT/GPS) core.
+The HIF is an abstraction layer over the physical interface (AHB/eHPI/PCIe/SDIO/USB).
 * INFRACFG: "Infrastructure system configuration".
 Refers to the block of registers that control reset, clocking, and some miscellaneous control signals.